emx34/doofus/README.md

 0064_3f6.dat = Congratulations at the end of the game screen

-I'm currently working on this project (doing what has never been done before, a small step but a giant leap onto the moon's surface.), a"GBView.exe" Image-Viewer that can display *.dat image files containing "GB headers".
+Doing what has never been done before, a small step but a giant leap onto the moon's surface.. a GBView.exe, Image-Viewer that can display *.dat image files containing "GB headers".
 It's possible to view the game's graphics(some of *.dat files) using this tool after extracting them from the gamedata.g-d archive file.

 ~ usage syntax options: